East Frisia: History

 With the decay of the Carolingian empire, East Frisia lost its former bindings, and a unity of independent self-governed districts was established.
 Their elections were held every year to choose the "Redjeven" (councillors), who had to be judges as well as administrators or governors.
 This system prevented the establishment of a feudalistic system in East Frisia during medieval times.
 Frisians regarded themselves as free people not obliged to any foreign authority.
 This period is called the time of the "Friesische Freiheit" (Frisian freedom) and is represented by the still well-known salute "Eala Frya Fresena" (Get Up, Free Frisian!) that affirmed the non-existence of any feudality.

 Frisian representatives of the many districts of the seven coastal areas of Frisia met once a year at the Upstalsboom, located at Rahe (near Aurich).

-In the early Middle Ages, people could only settle on the higher situated Geest areas or by erecting in the marsh-areas "Warften", artificial hills to protect the settlement, whether a single farming estate or a whole village, against the North Sea floods.
+In the early Middle Ages, people could settle only on the higher situated Geest areas or by erecting in the marsh-areas "Warften", artificial hills to protect the settlement, whether a single farming estate or a whole village, against the North Sea floods.

 In about 1000 AD the Frisians started building large dikes along the North Sea shore.
 This had a great effect on establishing a feeling of national identity and independence.
 Until the late Middle Ages Ostfriesland resisted the attempts of German states to conquer the coasts.

 During the 14th century adherence to the Redjeven constitution decayed.
 Catastrophes and epidemics such as pestilence intensified the process of destabilization.
 This provided an opportunity for influential family-clans to establish a new rule.
 As chieftains (in Low German: "hovedlinge"; in standard German: "Fürsten") they took control over villages, cities, and regions in East Frisia; however, they still did not establish a feudal system as it was known in the rest of Europe.
 Instead, the system implemented in Frisia was a system of fellowship which has some similarity to older forms of rule known from Germanic cultures of the North.
 There was a specific relation of dependence between the inhabitants of the ruled area and the chieftain, but the people retained their individual freedom and could move where they wanted.